 Sentence Rearrangement is a question type where candidates are given a jumbled sentence or paragraph.
 The task is to rearrange the fragments/sentences in a logical, grammatically correct, and meaningful order.

-Why Does It Appear in Exams?
+Why does it appear in Exams?

 This type of question tests your understanding of sentence flow, coherence, connectors, grammar rules, and logic.